 Consider the following proforma, which is the original proforma we started with above, except with an adjusted NOI to account for all relevant expenses that could impact the property’s ability to service debt:

-As you can see in the proforma above, we included reserves for replacement in the NOI calculation as well as a management fee.
+As illustrated by the proforma above, we included reserves for replacement in the NOI calculation, as well as a management fee.
 This reduced our year 1 NOI from $778,200 down to $728,660.
 What did this do to our year 1 DSCR?
 Now the debt service coverage ratio is $728,660 / $633,558, or 1.15x.
 This is much lower than what we calculated above and could reduce the maximum supportable loan amount or potentially kill the loan altogether.
 Here’s what the new DSCR looks like for all years in the holding period:

-How to Calculate The DSCR for a Business
+How to Calculate DSCR for a Business Loan

 The debt service coverage ratio is also helpful when analyzing business financial statements.
-This could come in handy when analyzing tenant financials, when securing a business loan, or when seeking financing for owner occupied commercial real estate.
+This could be helpful when analyzing tenant financials, when securing a business loan, or when seeking financing for owner occupied commercial real estate.

-With that said, typically Earnings Before Interest, Taxes, Depreciation and Amortization (EBITDA) or some form of adjusted EBITDA will be used.
-Common adjustments include adding back an appropriate capital expenditure amount required to replace fixed assets (which would offset the depreciation add back), and also taking into account working capital changes (to cover investments in receivables and inventory).
+With that said, typically Earnings Before Interest, Taxes, Depreciation, and Amortization (EBITDA) or some form of adjusted EBITDA will be used.
+Common adjustments include adding back an appropriate capital expenditure amount required to replace fixed assets (which would offset the depreciation add back), and also considering working capital changes (to cover investments in receivables and inventory).

 Let’s take an example of how to calculate the debt service coverage ratio for a business.

 As shown above, EBITDA (cash flow) is $825,000 and total debt service is $800,000, which results in a debt service coverage ratio of 1.03x.
 This is found by dividing EBITDA of $825,000 by total debt service of $800,000.
 This gives us an indication of the company’s ability to pay its debt obligations.